 Bonnie liked when Susan Oropallo or Charles Oropallo took her for walks when they visited because the walks were more substantial.

-Since Bonnie’s move northward to New Hampshire to live with Susan and Charles Oropallo, she has gotten way more exercise than she ever had in her life.
-Bonnie gets walks around the block that are a mile and a half at a time.
+Since Bonnie’s move northward to New Hampshire to live with Susan and Charles Oropallo, she had gotten way more exercise than she ever had in her life.
+Bonnie got walks around the block that were a mile and a half at a time.

 Bonnie seemed to be in great health, as attested to by her appointments with the local vet, Dr. Charles Devinne, and his great staff at the Animal Care Clinic – Monadnock on Route 202 (Concord Street) in Peterborough.
 Dr. Devinne had told Charles that whatever we are feeding Bonnie we should continue with.